SuperOfficeDocs/superoffice-docs/docs/api/custom-fields/entity/set-udef-listitem-value-entity.md

 ---
-# Mandatory fields.
-title: set_udef_listitem_value_entity       # (Required) Very important for SEO.
+title: set_udef_listitem_value_entity
-description: How to set a user-defined list item on a Udef field using entities # (Required) Important for SEO.
+description: How to set a user-defined list item on a Udef field using entities
 author: {github-id}             # Your GitHub alias. so.date:
 keywords: udefhelper